 The coming years will see the data storage industry move towards using this physical format of hard disk drives from 512-byte sectors to 4,096-byte sectors, also known as 4K or 4KB sectors.

 Why?
-Changing this sector format convention to a larger physical sectors allows more efficient use of the storage surface area especially for larger It also allows for enhanced data protection and correction algorithms, increased data reliability and greater format efficiencies resulting in a better user experiences.
+Changing this sector format convention to larger physical sectors allows more efficient use of the storage surface area especially for larger It also allows for enhanced data protection and correction algorithms, increased data reliability, and greater format efficiencies resulting in better user experiences.
 Check out this slide show to learn more about it.

-For more information, resources and links on Advanced Format Disks, head over to IDEMA.org.
-IDEMA (International Disk Drive Equipment and Materials Association) is the storage industry trade organization.
+For more information, resources, and links on Advanced Format Disks, head over to IDEMA.org.
+IDEMA (International Disk Drive Equipment and Materials Association) is a storage industry trade organization.

-Now, when a 512 byte write is directed to such advanced format disks, it will require work and resource, which comes at the cost of performance and reliability.
+Now, when a 512-byte write is directed to such advanced format disks, it will require work and resources, which comes at the cost of performance and reliability.
 To avoid this additional work, applications must be updated to natively support writes that are based on the 4 KB sector granularity.

 Native 512e drives are currently not supported with Windows.
 However, 512e drives are supported with recent versions of Windows, provided that you follow the guidance in KB2510009.